jlgore/voomkit/README.md

 Currently Working:
 - [x] Turn Display off/on.
+- [x] Change television inputs to different channels on the Pixoo64. (switching from inputs in the upper ranges causes the channel to not change.)

 Todo:
 - [ ] Set custom Divoom channels via CLI flag or OS environment variables.